Smart speaker vs smart display: what’s the difference?

 You can ask these devices what the weather is going to be later, about the latest result for your favourite sports team, or how old a particular celebrity is.
 They can also be used for phone calls.

-Smart speakers can seem like magic, but they’re really just clever search engines that you interact with using your voice.
+The best smart speakers can seem like magic, but they’re really just clever search engines that you interact with using your voice.
 They take your words and dig into online databases to get the information you’re after, just as if you were getting the answer from Google – it could be the answer to a sum, or the definition of a word, or the date of an historical event.
 There isn’t much that can leave these smart speakers baffled.

 Once these devices get synced to your various accounts, they can do even more: look up your schedule for the day, for example, or even read out your text messages and control the smart lights in your home.